Paul-J-Company/Systems-Design/Systems-Design.md

   - How do they choose the best Security Design, Tools and Policies/Practices for your Workload?
   - How do they choose the best Observability/Telemetry/Monitoring/Logging/Tracing/Analytics Design, Tools and Practices for your Workload?
   - How do they choose the best Testing/Benchmarking Design, Tools and Practices for your Workload?
-  - How do they choose the best Programming Language, IDE, etc. to implement your Workload?
+  - How do they choose the best Programming Language and IDE to implement your Workload?
   - How do they choose the best SDLC, CI/CD, and Distributed Version Control System Tools and Practices/Workflows for your Workload?
 + How do your Architects/Designers/Programmers/Teams/Departments communicate and how often?
   - In person Meetings, Email, Mailing Lists, Chat, Slack, Discord, Mastadon, IRC; Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?